TravelGearBlog

 lightloadtowel.jpg

 Another great headlamp for the serious backpacker.
-This lamp has a lot of great features and is well made.
+This headlamp has a lot of great features with six brightness levels and two strobes.

 30.jpg